hangcchhn/Blog/database_contrast.md

 select 1 as len from user_tables where table_name=upper(?)

 3. sqlserver(sybase)
-select 1 as len from sysobjects where type='U' AND name=?
+select 1 as len from sysobjects where type='u' and name=?

 select 1 as len from information_schema. tables where table_name=?